Use this quick guide to SEO for cleaning companies to help you organically grow your website, establish your authority, and expand your reach.

-This stands out from the sea of your competitors (sloppily constructed) results.
-Kick default names to the curb and use the first line potential clients see as a proper introduction.
+Always remember, kick default names to the curb, and use the first line (i.e. page title) potential clients see as a proper introduction.

 Page descriptions also appear in Google results.
-That’s what’s below the page title and URL.
+You can find your page description below the page title and URL in the search results.

 For the SA blog, it reads: “Best business practices, trade secrets, and interviews with some of the most successful Service Business Entrepreneurs.
 Read more on the SA Blog!”

-This is our second line of information for people thinking about clicking on the blog.
-It communicates in more detail what we’ve already said in our page title.
-And, hopefully, earns the click.
+The page description is your second line of information for people thinking about clicking into your site.
+It communicates in more detail what you've already said in your page title, which hopefully earns the click.